 I think the hardest part was we had planned and trained for our birth and we KNEW it should have been better.
 It could have been better.

-Tomorrow I'm going to share some of what I have done to start healing, but I want to share with you that it is real, and if you are feeling some of what I did and still do- You are NOT ALONE.
+In the near future I'm going to share some of what I have done to start healing, but I want to share with you that it is real, and if you are feeling some of what I did and still do- You are NOT ALONE.

 And there IS hope.